sanderfrenken/MoreSpriteKit/README.md

 ```
 #### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate the desired sources in your project manually, by adding the corresponding Swift files to your project.
+If you prefer not to use any of the aforementioned dependency managers you can integrate the desired sources in your project manually, by adding the corresponding Swift files to your project.

 ### SwiftLint

 We use Swiftlint from [Realm](https://realm.io/) to lint our code.
-SwiftLint has to be installed on your device.
 More info can be found on [SwiftLint](https://github.com/realm/SwiftLint).
 Details about the specific settings for this project can be found in the `.swiftlint.yml` file.